Diego-F-Pereira/R-Notes/Minitutorial_02.md

 ```

 Here I used a simple loop for **merging** the values of the character vector and the list according to their indexes.

+I would like to highlight that is more efficient to **preallocate** objects and filling them when needed than appending rows and/or columns each time.
+However this is not always possible.

 ### Coercing objects as data frames:
 Note that as soon I capture every index I transform it into a data frame using the **as.data.frame()** function and assign the column names with the **setNames()** function.